-As mentioned in the Introduction, several studies suggested that visuomotor priming biases visuospatial attention.
+Several studies suggested that visuomotor priming biases visuospatial attention.
 Intriguingly, however, they were equivocal with regard to the direction of this bias.
 Whereas Myachykov and colleagues (2013) found that the eyes were automatically drawn towards an object's graspable part (i.e. the handle of a teapot), Roberts and Humphreys (2006) found an attentional shift in the direction of the action that is implied by the object (i.e., towards the pouring part of a teapot).
 The current results tip the balance in favor of the action-performing hypothesis.
 We found that when time since stimulus onset elapsed, and most particularly when a refixation was executed, participants' eyes were biased towards the object's action-performing side.
 Importantly, this bias could not be explained by the object's low-level features, because a saliency-model simulation (Itti et al., 1998) revealed that simulated, purely saliency-driven saccades landed elsewhere.
 Although this gaze bias is in line with the action-performing hypothesis, we note that it might also reflect a tendency to move the eyes towards the part of the object that is most informative for object identification.
 Indeed, many objects have similar handles, but they differ from one another in their action-performing part.
 Future studies that simultaneously manipulate both action direction and semantic informativeness could help disentangle the contribution of both processes to eye guidance.

 We found that the action-performing bias takes time to build up.
-Whereas CoG effects intervene early, the action-performing bias of initial saccade increased over time.
+Whereas CoG effects intervene early, the action-performing bias of initial saccades increased over time.
 Refixations showed the same bias to an even larger extent.
-This finding is consistent with previous studies showing that the contribution of low-level, default mechanisms (Coëffé & O’Regan, 1987; Vitu et al., 2006) dissipate over time, thereby making room for higher-level effect to influence eye guidance (De Graef, Christiaens, & d’ Ydewalle, 1990; Henderson et al., 1999; Parkhurst, Law, & Niebur, 2002; Van Zoest, Donk, & Theeuwes, 2004, but see also Loftus & Mackworth, 1978).
+This finding is consistent with previous studies showing that the contribution of low-level, default mechanisms (Coëffé & O’Regan, 1987; Vitu et al., 2006) dissipates over time, thereby making room for higher-level effects to influence eye guidance (De Graef, Christiaens, & d’ Ydewalle, 1990; Henderson et al., 1999; Parkhurst, Law, & Niebur, 2002; Van Zoest, Donk, & Theeuwes, 2004, but see also Loftus & Mackworth, 1978).
 Nevertheless, these separate time courses do not explain all variance between initial saccades and subsequent refixations, because the very latest initial saccades still showed a much smaller action-performing bias than the very earliest refixations.
-The remaining difference could possibly be explained by the fact that initial saccades were made towards a peripherally presented stimulus (in order to foveate it), whereas refixations were made within an already-foveated stimulus.
+The remaining difference could possibly be explained by the fact that initial saccades were made towards a peripherally-presented stimulus (in order to foveate it), whereas refixations were made within an already-foveated stimulus.
 Probably, it is easier to determine which part of the object is the optimal saccade-target location, and to guide the eyes accordingly, when the object is already in (para)foveal vision, as compared to when it is still in peripheral vision.